 4) No parents inside the coaching area

-coaches from all teams will come to the coaching area.
-This is to be
+As soon as the Master Coaches are ready and blow their whistle, the head coaches from all teams will come to the coaching area.
+This is to be done ASAP.

 All coaches are advised to review the drills prior to the Saturday so they have a brief understanding of what they are doing.

-Laws of the Game that apply to the AYSO Short Sided Game Program for
+The following guidelines include the only elements of the Laws of the Game that apply to the AYSO Short Sided Game Program for 5U:

-The recommended field size for the U-5 games is 22.78 x 15 yards (68' 4" x 45') marked with lines or cones (see diagram in manual).
+The recommended field size for the 5-U games is 25L x 15W yards marked with lines or cones.

 The Start of Play: